oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-investigate-performance-problems-in-a-net-app/rule.md

 - Std Deviation

-As with the Regressed Queries tab, the query plan history and details of a particular query plan are available for inspection.
-This provides all the required information to track down the part of the application that is calling the poorly performing SQL, and also provides insight into how to fix the poor performance depending on which SQL step is taking the most time.
+As with the Regressed Queries tab, the query plan history and details of a particular query plan are available for inspection. ​This provides all the required information to track down the part of the application that is calling the poorly performing SQL, and also provides insight into how to fix the poor performance depending on which SQL step is taking the most time.

 ![](QueryStore4.png)